oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_scale_in_delete_an_existing_shard.md

 This use case demonstrates how to delete an existing Shard from an existing Oracle Database sharding topology with User Defined Sharding provisioned using Oracle Database Sharding controller.

-In this use case, the existing database Sharding is having:
+In this use case, the existing database Sharding has the following:

 * Primary GSM Pods `gsm1` and standby GSM Pod `gsm2`
 * Five sharding Pods: `shard1`,`shard2`,`shard3`,`shard4` and `shard5`